12problems/Showman/README.md

 I want to thank Balatro University for being a partial inspiration for me making this mod, and for all of the great content he puts out.
 Without you, Doc, I would not have the same love for this game that I do.

 Also a special thanks to the creators of the Brainstorm mod which was heavily influencial as source material for both creating a mod from scratch and touching RNG elements.

+INSTRUCTIONS:
+In the Options menu, you can find the tab for the Showman mod.
+Choose which ante you want to view, how many shop items you want to list, and click the "Analyze" button.
+You can flip through the pages and see all of the items which will appear in the shop.
+Choosing "Apply Showmman?" simulates if you have the Showman joker, in case you're trying to predict duplicates of the same kind you already have.